Drama and Art in Education

 How to Use Drama in Education?

-The element of Drama used in the process of education may vary for institutions depending on the approach they use and the goal they aspire to achieve.
+The element of drama used in the process of education may vary for institutions depending on the approach they use and the goal they aspire to achieve.
 The common form of Drama implemented in the process of imparting education is ‘Role Play’.

-A role play involves a group of students in a controlled atmosphere where they replicate a scene from history or from a play or a movie.
-The students are given the roles of the characters of the event.
+A role play involves a group of students in a controlled atmosphere where they replicate a scene from history or a play, or a movie.
+The students are given the roles of the characters in the event.
 They not only learn to understand the mentality of the characters but also learn behavioural psychology, based on which they make critical judgements.
-To help the students immerse in the scene and understand its essence, the use of costumes and sets is made.
-The activity not only helps them become better thinkers and storytellers in the future but it also develops in them the confidence to engage with others in healthy interactions.
-For future filmmakers and dramatists, this activity turns out to be the cornerstone of their careers.
+To help the students immerse themselves in the scene and understand its essence, the use of costumes and sets is made.

 Other than role play for utilising drama and art in education, you can also explore the following types of co-curricular activities to engage children and carve out a better learning experience: